 Total Credits39

-In addition to the required pre-med designation courses, students applying to medical school must plan to complete two English courses, Psychology 101 (PS 101), Sociology 101 (SO 101), and one additional math course (statistics recommended) to meet many medical school admissions requirements and prepare for the MCAT exam.
+In addition to the required pre-med designation courses, students applying to medical school must complete two English courses, Psychology 101 (PS 101), Sociology 101 (SO 101), and one additional math course (statistics recommended) to meet medical school admissions requirements and/or prepare for the MCAT exam.
 Humanities such as ethics and philosophy, and advanced sciences such as genetics, cell biology, and anatomy & physiology, are highly recommended.

-Students are encouraged to check the specific prerequisite course requirements of the professional program to which they intend to apply.
-Many professional schools recommend additional elective coursework to prepare for admission.
+Students are required to check specific the course requirements for professional programs to which they intend to apply.
+Medical and professional schools may require or recommend additional elective coursework.

-Pre-medical students should determine additional course requirements by using the Association of American Medical Colleges (AAMC) resources on MD program course requirements and American Association of Colleges of Osteopathic Medicine's ChooseDO resource to determine DO program course requirements.
+Students planning toward medical school should determine additional course requirements by using the Association of American Medical Colleges (AAMC) resources on MD program course requirements and American Association of Colleges of Osteopathic Medicine's ChooseDO resource to determine DO program course requirements.
+Additional resources for determining course requirements are provided after designation enrollment.